shadowofseaice/yabs.nvim/README.md

     cycleNameType(1)  will cycle through file base name, buffer name, file name with full path. cycleGrpHeader(1) will cycle through group header options: none, only for multiple files or every buffer

-The function "rotate" will rotate through the placement option given by input "position".
+The function "cyclePlacement" will rotate through the placement option given by input "position".
 The width and height of the panel is automatically set based on the buffer list, so the user setting for the panel size is removed from JABS.